metabase/metabase/docs/administration-guide/localization.md

 ### Instance language

 The default language for all users across the Metabase UI, system emails, pulses, and alerts.
-If a user would like to use a language different from this default, they can individually override this default language from their own account settings.
+Users can pick a different language from their own account settings page.

 See a [list of languages Metabase supports](https://www.metabase.com/docs/latest/faq/general/what-languages-can-be-used-with-metabase.html).